nkapur/experiments/app/fastapi_test/deploy/packer/README.md

 # Developer Guidance

+<b style="color:red">We have a Github workflow to create AMIs.
+The following is deprecated.</b>

-To deploy an updated AMI instance locally, do the following:
+To deploy an updated AMI instance from local, do the following:

 ```
 cd app/fastapi_test/deploy/packer